Subgroups generated by two Dehn twists on a nonorientable surface: Curves in the neighborhood of

-Let ${\cal C}$ be the family of generic circles on $N$ satisfying the following properties. \begin{enumerate} \item Each circle in ${\cal C}$ is contained in $N_{a\cup b}$ and intersects $a\cup b$ transversally. \item Each intersection point of $c$ and $a\cup b$ is contained in $N_{a\cap b}$. \item If $c\in{\cal C}$ and $r$ is one of the rectangles in $N_{a\cup b}$ , then each arc of $c\cap r$ has endpoints on two different sides of $r$. \end{enumerate} The third condition simply means that $c$ does not turn back when crossing a rectangle.
-It is obvious that each generic circle contained in $N_{a\cup b}$ is isotopic to a circle in ${\cal C}$.
+Let ${\cal C}$ be the family of generic circles on $N$ that satisfy the following properties: \begin{enumerate} \item Each circle in ${\cal C}$ is contained in $N_{a\cup b}$ and intersects $a\cup b$ transversally. \item Each intersection point of $c$ and $a\cup b$ is contained in $N_{a\cap b}$. \item If $c\in{\cal C}$ and $r$ is one of the rectangles in $N_{a\cup b}$, then each arc of $c\cap r$ has endpoints on two different sides of $r$. \end{enumerate} The third condition simply means that $c$ does not turn back when crossing a rectangle.
+Each generic circle contained in $N_{a\cup b}$ is obviously isotopic to a circle in ${\cal C}$.

 Let $c\in{\cal C}$ and let $r$ be one of the rectangles in $N_{a\cup b}$.
-If there is an arc of $c$ contained in $r$ which crosses both sides of $r$ parallel to $a$ we say that $r$ contains an arc of $c$ \emph{parallel} to $b$.
+If an arc of $c$ contained in $r$ crosses both sides of $r$ parallel to $a$, then we say that $r$ contains an arc of $c$ \emph{parallel} to $b$.

-If every rectangle in $N_{b}$ contains an arc of $c$ parallel to $b$ we say that \emph{$c$ winds around $b$}.
-Clearly the sufficient condition for a circle $c\in{\cal C}$ to wind around $b$ is that each rectangle in $N_{a\cap b}$ contains an arc of $c$ parallel to $b$.
+If every rectangle in $N_{b}$ contains an arc of $c$ parallel to $b$, then we say that \emph{$c$ winds around $b$}.
+Clearly, the sufficient condition for a circle $c\in{\cal C}$ to wind around $b$ is that each rectangle in $N_{a\cap b}$ contains an arc of $c$ parallel to $b$.